TianyuQ/me/content/post/ICRA-2024-Submission/index.md

 ---
-title: ICRA 2024 Submission
+title: We submitted paper “Inferring Occluded Agent Behavior in Dynamic Games with Noise-Corrupted Observations” to ICRA 2024.
 date: '2023-09-14'
-summary: We submitted paper "Inferring Occluded Agent Behavior in Dynamic Games with Noise-Corrupted Observations" to ICRA 2024.
+summary: ''
 ---

 We submitted paper "Inferring Occluded Agent Behavior in Dynamic Games with Noise-Corrupted Observations" to ICRA 2024.
 Check for more details.